debojyotibose/Password-Strength-Checker/README.md

 Enter your password: Hello@123
 Strong password
-Created by a first-year AI & Cyber Security student at IIT Patna.[password_strength_checker.py](https://github.com/user-attachments/files/22933037/password_strength_checker.py)
+Created by a first-year AI & Cyber Security student at IIT Patna.